 Tocqueville was more than a man of letters, however.
 He also was actively involved in French politics, serving as a member of the Chamber of Deputies from 1839 to 1848.
 There he defended the French colonization of Algeria and called for the abolition of slavery.
 He served briefly as minister of foreign affairs in 1849 under the regime of Louis Napoleon, with Arthur de Gobineau as his personal secretary.
-Tocqueville and Gobineau later carried on an extensive correspondence over race and other political topics.
+Tocqueville and Gobineau later carried on an extensive correspondence that included an important exchange about the political significance of race.
 In his Recollections, published posthumously, Tocqueville recalled his years in French politics.
 To gain a better appreciation of Tocqueville as a political actor and thinker, we read selections from these writings, as well as recently published letters on America published after 1840.